Types of water pollution

 6. Suspended Matter

 Some pollutants (substances, particles and chemicals) do not easily dissolve in water.
 This kind of material is called particulate matter.
 Some suspended pollutants later settle under the water body.
-This can harm and even kill aquatic life that live at the floor of water bodies.
+This can harm and even kill aquatic organisms that live at the bottom of water bodies.

 7. Chemical Water Pollution

 Many industries and farmers work with chemicals that end up in water.
 This is common with Point-source Pollution.
 These include chemicals that are used to control weeds, insects and pests.
 Metals and solvents from industries can pollute water bodies.
 These are poisonous to many forms of aquatic life and may slow their development, make them infertile and kill them.

 8. Oil Spillage

 Oil spills usually have only a localized effect on wildlife but can spread for miles.
 The oil can cause the death to many fish and get stuck to the feathers of seabirds causing them to lose their ability to fly.

 Do you remember the BP Oil spill in 2010?
 (Read about it here) Over 1,000 animals (birds, turtles, mammals) were reported dead, including many already on the endangered species list.
 Of the animals affected by the spill, only about 6% have been reported cleaned, but many biologists and other scientists predict they will die too from the stress caused by the pollution.